libremfg/rhize-templates/isa-95-mapping/piece-dimension.md

 ## Integrate data through BPMN workflow

-You could use this JSONata expression with a mutation in a BPMN workflow.
-This way, the data gets standardized as it arrives.
+You could use the preceding JSONata expression with a mutation in a BPMN workflow, then set up a [Trigger](https://docs.rhize.com/how-to/bpmn/trigger-workflows/) so that the data gets standardized automatically as it arrives.

-In a real operation, these values might come in one at a time.
-This workflow is triggered by a message on the message queue.
+The trigger might be input data from the operator, OPC-UA tag values, or an MQTT message to a topic on a data source or the Rhize broker.

 ## Query the data